PM's 73rd Independence Day speech his second-longest; Which one was Modi's longest?

 New Delhi, Aug 15: Prime Minister Narendra Modi's Independence Day speech on Thursday was one of the longest from the ramparts of the Red Fort.

 His sixth consecutive Independence Day speech on Thursday was nearly 95-minute long.
-His longest Independence Day speech was the one in 2016, when he spoke for nearly 96 minutes, according to data available in public domain.
+His longest Independence Day speech was the one in 2016, when he spoke for nearly 96 minutes, according to data available in the public domain.

 [Key take-aways from Narendra Modi's Independence Day speech]